-The MSBase Imaging Repository (MSBIR)
+MSBase Imaging Repository (MSBIR)

-The MSBase Imaging Repository (MSBIR) is a collaborative project between the Computational Neuroimaging Team at the University of Sydney’s Brain and Mind Centre, Sydney Neuroimaging Analysis Centre and MSBase, a neuroimmunology registry containing over 75,000 MS patient records from 149 clinics in 38 countries around the world.
+The MSBase Imaging Repository (MSBIR) is a collaborative project between the Computational Neuroimaging Team at the University of Sydney’s Brain and Mind CentreSydney Neuroimaging Analysis Centre and MSBase, a neuroimmunology registry containing over 110,000 MS patient records from over 180 clinics in 43 countries around the world.

-The MSBIR is a unique, global multi-site image sharing and analysis platform that will accelerate clinical-imaging MS research in conjunction with MSBase.
+The MSBIR is a unique, global multi-site image sharing and analysis platform that is accelerating clinical-imaging MS research in conjunction with MSBase.
 Built on customized XNAT (an extensible open-source imaging informatics software platform dedicated to imaging-based research) instances deployed globally on Amazon Web Services (AWS) servers, MSBIR has filtering, search, and analytics capabilities that facilitate “big data” demands of global MS research initiatives, especially in the field of advanced imaging biomarkers.

 The administration, operation, and maintenance of the MSBIR is overseen by a Project Control Board, which is comprised of researchers and personnel from The University of Sydney and MSBase.
 The basic governance of the MSBase Imaging Repository (MSBIR) mirrors that of the existing MSBase Registry platform in terms of data ownership, custodianship, and usage.